 3. Finger Lime

-If you are Australian or used to live in Australia, you may have heard about finger lime.
-It is a native Australian bushfood that is found in South East Queensland and Northern New South Wales.
+If you live in Australia, you may already have heard about finger lime, which is exclusively found in South East Queensland and Northern New South Wales.

-Their skins are varied colors such as pink, purple, yellow, dark/light green, dark brown, and black.
-One of the few non-round fruits, finger limes have a long shape, around 6 to 7 cm long, with a small taper at the ends.
+Their skins are varied colors, such as pink, purple, yellow, dark/light green, dark brown, and black.
+The fruits have a long shape, around 2 to 2.5 inches long, with a small taper at the ends.

-They are rich in vitamin C and E, which enhance your overall health, even your skin, and your eyes.
-They can also be served raw or cooked as finger lime can be a great idea for the salad or eaten along with seafood to boost the flavors.
+This fruit is rich in vitamin C and E, which enhance your overall health, even your skin, and your eyes.
+It can also be served raw or cooked as finger limes can be a great idea for decorating salads or pairing with seafood.

-This candidate for the list of fruits and vegetables starting with “F” is shaped like an egg, with a modest size and green skin.
-If you have not seen them before, just imagine it looks quite like an avocado, but when you cut it in half, it looks like the inside of a cucumber.
+Blending the taste of strawberries, guavas, and pineapples in each bite, this fruit is shaped like an egg, with a modest size and green skin.
+If you have not seen them before, just imagine it looks quite like an avocado with the white inside of a cucumber.

 5. Fairchild Tangerine

-They are full of vitamin C and A, fiber, and other minerals like calcium, magnesium, potassium, and amino acids.
-You can eat it raw or make juice with it.
-Its skins can also be used to adorn beverages, pastries, and desserts.
+This fruit is full of vitamins C and A, fiber, and other minerals like calcium, magnesium, and potassium.
+You can eat it raw or juice it.
+Its skins can be used to garnish beverages, pastries, and desserts.

 6. Fascell Mango